ogbidaniel/ogbidaniel/README.md

 ### 🔭 Currently Working On:
 - Opening access to my custom Speech Recognition model for the Ika language.
-- Developing sports Computer Vision tools and building datasets for model training.
-- Creating a data platform for college students to support their dissertation research.
+- Creating a research platform for university students in Nigeria.

 ### 🌱 Learning:
 - Advanced techniques in memory programming and parallel computing.
 - Enhancing my proficiency in C++ for high-performance computing and GPU programming.
-- Mathematical foundations (Linear Algebra) for Machine Learning
+- Mathematical foundations (Linear Algebra) for and computer science.

 ### 👯 Looking to Collaborate On:
-- Projects related to machine learning and computer vision.
+- Projects related to Fine tuning custom models, computer vision for sports and entertainment, building web applications.
-- Open-source initiatives that involve innovative algorithm design and optimization.

 ### 🤔 Seeking Help With:
-- Advanced CUDA programming and GPU optimization strategies.
+- Running models locally, beginner CUDA programming, GPUs and computer graphics.
-- Developing effective educational content for mathematics, machine learning, and programming.
+- Developing educational content for mathematics, engineering and computer science.

 ### 📫 How to Reach Me:
 - [LinkedIn](https://linkedin.com/in/daniel-ogbuigwe/)
 - [Twitter](https://x.com/ogbidaniel)

-### ⚡ Fun Fact:
+### ⚡ Me:
 - I enjoy singing, rapping, and recording music as a hobbyist.
 It's a great way to unwind and spark creativity!
-- I love visual story telling through image generation, videos ...
+- ❤️ Rainbow 6 ...

 Feel free to explore my repositories and reach out if you'd like to collaborate or have any questions.
 Thanks for visiting!